-Governmentwide Financial Statements
+Government-wide Financial Statements

-The governmentwide financial statements are designed to provide readers with a broad overview of Children's Trust finances, in a manner similar to a private-sector business.
-All activities of Children's Trust is presented in these statements as there are no component units that would be presented separately.
+The government-wide financial statements are designed to provide readers with a broad overview of Children's Trust finances, in a manner similar to a private-sector business.
+All activities of Children's Trust are presented in these statements as there are no component units that would be presented separately.